EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

-# Lab 1: Connecting the Smart Battery into EnOS
+# Lab 1: Connecting a Smart Battery to EnOS

-Before connecting devices to EnOS IoT hub, you need to register the devices on the EnOS Console.
+Before connecting devices to EnOS IoT Hub, you need to register the devices in the EnOS Management Console.

-This tutorial takes a smart battery device as an example, focusing on how to register a smart device that connects directly to the EnOS Cloud.
+This tutorial will use a smart battery device as an example, and focus on how to register a smart device that connects directly to the EnOS Cloud.

-> **Note** that you'll need to replace the configuration name with your own by following the naming pattern: `xxx_studentId`.
+> **Note**: You will need to replace the configuration name with your own by following the naming pattern: `xxx_studentId`.

 ## Procedure Overview